-In 2011 the identification of Non-Visual Defects and Process Variations was set to the most important key challenge in the future.
+In 2009 a new long term key challenge was identified.
+This is the introduction of 450 mm wafers which is expected to impact the defect detection and characterization but as well defect budgets and yield models due to the large surface of the substrate.
+The introduction of 450 mm wafers requires a new generation of inspection tools.
+The cost of ownership is impacted by throughput and tool cost.
+It will be difficult to maintain the throughput of inspection tools at the 450 mm wafer size.
+Therefore, the tool costs are crucial.
+450 mm handling for inspection has the risk of large substrate flexibility but also coordinate accuracy required for defect review.
+Due to the large surface a huge amount of inspection data will be obtained.
+Improvement of data quality and reduction of the amount of data will be important.
+Defect budgets and yield models are impacted by the unknown defect densities on the large substrates.
 Data, test structures, and methods are needed for correlating process fluid contamination types and levels to yield and to determine the required control limits.
 The issues for this challenge are to define the relative importance of different contaminants to wafer yield, a standard test for yield/parametric effect, and a maximum process variation (control limits).
 The fundamental challenge is to understand the correlation between impurity concentration in key process steps and device yield, reliability, and performance.
 This correlation will determine whether further increases in contamination limits are truly required.
 The challenge increases in complexity as the range of process materials widens and selection of the most sensitive processes for study will be required for meaningful progress.

-Furthermore, in the long term the following key challenges were identified:
+Furthermore, in the long term the following key challenges are identified: